thndrbrrr/gimp-stable-boy/README.md

    git clone https://github.com/tgiesselmann/gimp-stable-boy.git
    ```
 1. Add `gimp-stable-boy/src/gimp-stable-boy` folder to GIMP's plugin search path.
 1. Start A1111 WebUI with argument `--api`.
+It doesn't matter whether it's running on your local machine or somewhere in the cloud.
 1. Start GIMP.
 1. Create a new file with a reasonable size, like `512x512`.
 1. Stable Boy can be found in the `Stable Boy` menu, with the following options: